AP Computer Science A Score Calculator 2026

 - Write clean code: On FRQs, focus on correct logic over elegant solutions.
 Partial credit is awarded for correct segments even if the overall solution has minor errors.

-AP Computer Science A Score Calculator FAQ
+AP Computer Science A Study Resources

 Is this AP Computer Science A score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 How many MCQ questions are on the AP Computer Science A exam?